Kreisregiment Hohenzollern Cuirassiers

 From 1757 to 1762, the regiment served with the Reichsarmee against Prussia.

 In 1757, the regiment was with the Reichsarmee operating in Thuringia and Saxony.
 In August, this army combined with a French contingent under the Prince de Soubise to form the Franco-Imperial Army for the planned reconquest of Saxony.
-On November 5, the regiment fought in the Battle of Rossbach.
+By August 5, the regiment counted 483 men fit for service.
+On November 5, it fought in the Battle of Rossbach.

 On March 31 1759, between Stockheim and Mellrichstadt, 2 squadrons of Prussian Black Hussars (Ruesch Hussars) belonging to the vanguard under the Hereditary Prince of Brunswick charged sword at hand an enemy detachment consisting of the Hohenzollern Cuirassiers and of 1 battalion of the Blau Würzburg Infantry.
 They first routed the cuirassiers, then charged the infantry, taking many prisoners.
 By mid-August, during the Austro-Imperial campaign in Saxony, the regiment was attached to Hadik's Corps.
 On September 8, it took part in the Combat of Zinna where it was deployed in the second line of the cavalry right wing.
 On September 21, it probably took part in the Combat of Korbitz where it would have been deployed in the centre of Hadik's Corps.